Toalaah/dotfiles/readme.md

 Furthermore, it is recommended you install a font which supports glyphs, for example one of the nerd-fonts from [here](https://github.com/ryanoasis/nerd-fonts).

 ## Installation

 ### Automatic

-**Important**: This script will overwrite all existing configuration files for the aforementioned programs.
+**Important**: This script will overwrite all existing configuration files for the aforementioned programs. **No backups of any kind will be created for you**.
 The script will prompt you whether you want to continue before overwriting.

 To install all configuration files automatically, run the following script (at your own discretion).
-You will be prompted whether you want to also download the wallpapers or not, as well as whether or not you wish to install additional fonts.
+You will be asked whether or not you want to also download the wallpapers.

 ```shell
 bash <(curl -s https://raw.githubusercontent.com/Toalaah/config/master/install.sh)
 ```
 This will create a folder in `~/.local/dotfiles`.

 **Important**: Do not delete the folder after installation as it merely symlinks the dotfiles using stow, leaving you with dangling symlinks.